 He is best remembered though for his six part series of paintings entitled The Progress of Human Culture in the Great Room of the Royal Society of Arts in London, in which city he made the rest of his career.

-He produced numerous paintings in the course of artistic career that varied greatly in accomplishment but little in style.
+He produced numerous paintings in the course of an artistic career that varied greatly in accomplishment but little in style.
 He was determined to follow his own path in life and in Art and while this won him admiration it also lost him friends and more crucially Patrons in an Age when patronage was essential to social advancement.

 He died in London on 22 February 1806 and the following month his remains were interred in St Paul’s Cathedral, London.